VenkateshMishra10269/MinGW-for-Windows/README.md

-# MinGW-for-Windows
+# Tiny C Compiler-for-Windows
-MinGW for Windows
+How to install Tiny C Compiler on Windows 10